-The following table summarizes the rules for a general-form call to $\bind()$ :
+The following table summarizes the rules for a general-form call to \bind() :

 '''

 // C++

 T1_var tVar;

-tVar = T2::bind("M:S", "H", C);
+tVar = T2::bind("M:S", "H");

 '''

 Т1 T1 must be the same or a base type of T2. Т2 T2 is an IDL interface name.
 It is not the name of a server, unless a server is explicitly registered with the same name as an interface.
-The object that is found must implement interface T2 or a derived interface of this. М ${\tt M}$ is a marker name-the name of an object within the specified server.
-If ${\tt M}$ is left blank, ${\tt \bind}()$ is allowed to find any object in the specified server with a correct interface (T2 or a derived interface).
-S S is a server name-a name used previously to register a server in the Implementation Repository.
-If S is left blank (that is, if the markerServer parameter to bind() is the empty string, or has no ":" character, or terminates with a ":" character), the name T2 is used as the server name.
-In this case, a server must have been explicitly registered with the name T2. Н This is an Internet host name or (if the string is in the format xxx.xxx.xxx.xxx, where x is a decimal digit) an Internet address.
-If H is the empty string, Orbix uses its locator to try to find the required server. С This context is passed to the locator (Refer to "Locating Servers at Runtime" on page 377); however, the built-in locator does not use its context parameter.
+The object that is found must implement interface T2. М M is a marker name-the name of an object within the specified server.
+S S is a server name-a name used previously to register a server in the Implementation Repository. Н H is an Internet host name or (if the string is in the format xxx.xxx.xxx, where x is a decimal digit) an Internet address.
+H can only be blank when collocated binds are being performed.